markNZed/TaskFlow/README.md

 # T@skFlow

-T@skFlow is a Task centric collaborative web application framework for leveraging AI.
+T@skFlow is a Task centric collaborative framework for leveraging AI.
 It is under development.

 # Overview

 T@skFlow combines software and AI models and human interaction.
-T@skFlow adopts a Task centric approach.
 Tasks can be chained into workflows.
 A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)

-T@skFlow is intended to provide a light, flexible infrastructure for human-computer interaction.
+T@skFlow is intended to provide a flexible infrastructure for human-computer interaction.
 The configuration of Tasks is not part of T@skFlow (except for demonstration purposes).
 The functionality of individual Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

-T@skFlow should play nicely with:
+T@skFlow will play nicely with:
 * [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the NodeJS Task Processor)
 * [LlamaIndex](https://pypi.org/project/gpt-index/) (from within a Task function on the NodeJS Task Processor)